TylerHillery/pypacktrends/deployment.md

 ```

 ## Configs
 All other configs are stored in `./infra/configs.py` it will first check for any env vars that are set in whatever pulumi stack you are currently using.
-If nothing it set it will the default set after the `or`
+If nothing it set it will default to the value after the `or`

 The docker-compose.yml also relies on a couple of env vars as well.
 If you don't provide any it will use the defaults provided.
 So if you change any of these configs make sure to also update them in the docker-compose yml or pass in the env var when you run docker compose
 - `BACKEND_DOCKER_IMAGE_URL`